SeaHOH/jsengine/README.md

 binary = binary_name or binary_path
 kwargs = {
-    'name': 'None or any string',  # see ExternalInterpreterNameAlias.keys() 'tempfile': True,              # use tempfile or not 'evalstring': True,            # can run command string as Javascript
+    'name': 'None or any string',  # see ExternalInterpreterNameAlias.keys() 'tempfile': True,              # use tempfile or not.
+Default is False, fallback is True 'evalstring': True,            # can run command string as Javascript or can not,
-                                   # or can not, '-e script_code'
+                                   # just like '-e script_code'
+                                   # instead of True, supported argument can be passed,
+                                   # e.g. '--eval', '--execute'
     'args': [args1, args2, ...]    # arguments used for interpreter
 }